419Labs/workshop-arf-dapp/README.md

 - Save transactions in local storage
 - Display current transaction information on the UI (toast, history panel, ...)
 - Auto reload of: whitelisted after register, balance after mint
+- Implement a button to be able to add a specific token to your wallet
 - ...

 ## Docs